cpinitiative/usaco-guide/content/5_Gold/Springboards.md

 prerequisites:
  - Silver - More with Maps & Sets
  - Silver - Amortized Analysis
-description: "Solving USACO Gold - Springboards"
+description: "Solving USACO Gold - Springboards."
 ---

 To solve USACO Gold [Springboards](http://www.usaco.org/index.php?page=viewproblem2&cpid=995), we need a data structure that supports operations similar to the following: